Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Experiments

 {\bf Hyperparameters}: All methods were tuned on permutations of learning rates in $\{1e^{-2}, 1e^{-3}\}$ and dropout in $\{0.1, 0.3\}$.
-Otherwise, we used the recommended hyperparameters for each method according to their official implementations.
 Each model was trained and tested over five seeds to obtain the mean and standard deviations of their results.
-Given the significant time complexity of training and testing on the customized ogbl-ppa datasets, NCNC and LPFormer were tuned on a single seed, followed by an evaluation of the tuned model on five separate seeds.
+Given the significant time complexity of training and testing on LPShift variants for the ogbl-ppa datasets, NCNC and LPFormer were tuned on a single seed, followed by evaluation of the tuned model on five separate seeds.
+Additional hyperparameter tuning details are included in Appendix~\ref{sec:app_train_details}.